asavinov/prosto/README.md

 `Pandas` is a very powerful toolkit which relies on the notion of matrix for data representation.
 In other words, matrix is the main unit of data representation in `pandas`.
 Yet, `pandas` supports not only matrix operations (in this case, having `numpy` would be enough) but also set operations, relational operations, map-reduce, multidimensional and OLAP as well as some other conceptions.
 In this sense, `pandas` is a quite eclectic toolkit.

-In contrast, `Prosto` is based on only one theoretical basis: the concept-oriented model of data.
+In contrast, `Prosto` is based on a solid theoretical basis: the concept-oriented model of data.
 For simplicity, it can be viewed as a purely set-oriented model (not the relational model) along with a function-oriented model.
-Yet, `Prosto` relies on `pandas` in its implementation just because `pandas` provides a powerful set of various highly optimized operations with data.
+Yet, `Prosto` relies on `pandas` in its implementation just because `pandas` provides a powerful set of highly optimized operations with data.

 # Prosto operations